 It’s so essential to take better care of yourself that I made you a printable!
 You can get a FREE copy at the end of this post.

 Here are some tips and bible verses about helping yourself through your self-care.

 These verses can help you focus on your self-care, but especially when you’re struggling.

 - “But Jesus often withdrew to the wilderness for prayer.”
 (Luke 5:16).
 (NLT).

-Sometimes I have to be more creative, of course, maybe I stay in bed a few minutes in the morning or hide in the bathroom a few extra moments (whatever it takes).
+Sometimes we have to be more creative, of course, maybe stay in bed a few minutes in the morning or hide in the bathroom a few extra moments (whatever it takes).

-While I’d love a full 30-45 minutes of alone time to pray – sometimes an escape for a 5-minute break is enough to achieve an active prayer experience.
+And, while we’d love a full 30-45 minutes of alone time to pray – sometimes an escape for a 5-minute break on a crazy day is enough to achieve an active prayer experience.